Data-Driven Regularized Time-Limited h2 Model Reduction from Noisy Impulse Responses: Introduction

-Representative data-driven MOR methods for linear time-invariant (LTI) systems include the Loewner framework, which constructs interpolatory models from frequency-response data~\cite{mayo2007framework, antoulas2017tutorial}, data-driven balanced truncation \cite{gosea2022data_2}, and the eigensystem realization algorithm (ERA), which constructs a realization from impulse response data~\cite{juang1985eigensystem, H_Tu_2014}.
-In particular, when only impulse response data are available, ERA~\cite{juang1985eigensystem, H_Tu_2014} is a standard choice, but it does not guarantee optimality in the sense of the time-limited $h^2$ norm ((discrete-time counterpart of $\mathcal{H}^2$ norm).
+\tblack{Representative data-driven MOR methods for linear time-invariant (LTI) systems include the Loewner framework, which constructs interpolatory models from frequency-response data~\cite{mayo2007framework}, the eigensystem realization algorithm (ERA), which constructs a realization from impulse response data~\cite{juang1985eigensystem, H_Tu_2014}, and data-driven balanced truncation, which approximately extracts controllability and observability information from input--output data~\cite{gosea2022data_2}.
+Furthermore, from the viewpoint of $h^2$-optimal approximation, realization-independent approaches~\cite{beattie2012realization}, time-domain data-driven approaches based on IRKA~\cite{ackermann2025time}, and recent methods that construct $h^2$-optimal ROMs by generating transfer-function information offline from time-domain or frequency-domain data have also been proposed~\cite{zulfiqar2024data}.
+In particular, when only impulse response data are available, ERA~\cite{juang1985eigensystem, H_Tu_2014} is a standard choice, but it does not generally guarantee an optimal ROM in the sense of the time-limited $h^2$ norm and may overfit to data noise. }

-In this work, we aim to construct a ROM directly from measured impulse response data without identifying the original system matrices, as shown in Figure~\ref{fig:our_approach}.
-The contributions of this paper are summarized as follows: \begin{itemize} \item We show that the objective function and its gradient in the model-based time-limited $h^2$ MOR problem can be represented using only impulse response data. \item We develop a gradient-based algorithm with convergence guarantees using only measured data. \end{itemize}